Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-We thus conclude that another microscopic mechanism must be at play in order to explain the reduction of the $\rm X^0$ lifetime that we consistently observe in MoSe$_2/N$LG.
-Considering that the $\rm X^0$ dynamics in MoSe$2$/Gr i) is extremely sensitive to the interlayer distance for a sub-nm interlayer gap but then marginally depends on the distance outside the tunnelling range, and ii) depends very weakly on $N$ (also in contrast with a FRET-based scenario~\cite{SMnote} as further discussed below), it is sensible to invoke charge tunnelling.
-Dexter energy transfer (also known as electron exchange)\cite{Dexter1953} may in principle contribute but the Dexter energy transfer rate has been predicted is orders of magnitude smaller than the FRET rate, chiefly due to limited overlap between TMD and graphene electronic orbitals~\cite{Dong2023}.
-The only plausible mechanism that may account for the shortening of $\rm X^0$ lifetime and its dependence on $d$ and on $N$ is direct charge tunnelling of electrons and holes that compose $\rm X^0$.
-Since our previous experiments did not reveal any fingerprint of a long-lived charge separated state~\cite{Aeschlimann2020} on timescales on the order of the measured exciton lifetime~\cite{Ferrante2022}, we suggest that sequential (balanced) tunnelling of electrons and holes is responsible for the shortening of the exciton lifetime.
+We thus conclude that another microscopic mechanism must be at play in order to explain the reduction of $\tau_{\mathrm{X^0}}$ that we consistently observe in MoSe$_2/N$LG.
+Considering that the $\mathrm X^0$ dynamics in MoSe$_2$/graphene systems i) are drastically modified by the presence of sub-nm thick dielectric spacer of hBN (Fig.~\ref{Fig_iBN_TRPL}) and then marginally depend on the spacer thickess, and ii) depend very weakly on the number of graphene layers, it is sensible to invoke charge tunneling.
+Dexter energy transfer (also known as electron exchange)~\cite{Dexter1953} may in principle contribute but the predicted rate in TMD/graphene is orders of magnitude smaller than the FRET rate, chiefly due to limited overlap between TMD and graphene electronic orbitals~\cite{Dong2023}.
+The only plausible mechanism that may account for the shortening of $\tau_{\mathrm{X^0}}$ and its dependence on $d$ and on the number of graphene layers is direct charge tunneling of the electrons and holes that compose $\mathrm X^0$.
+Since our previous experiments did not reveal any fingerprint of a long-lived charge separated state~\cite{Aeschlimann2020} on timescales on the order of $\tau_{\mathrm{X^0}}$~\cite{Ferrante2022}, we propose that sequential (balanced) tunneling of electrons and holes is responsible for the shortening of $\tau_{\mathrm{X^0}}$.